 The Environmental Input-Output model

 The Input-Output methodology estimates the indirect output changes as a result of changes in final uses.
 Average industry-level environmental data are then used to estimate the environmental impacts per £1m sold by an industry.
 This is the greenhouse gas ratio or the emissions in tonnes of Carbon Dioxide equivalent gases for each £1m of output.
-Since the tables detail inter-industry purchases, it is possible to estimate the overall carbon impact required to meet changes in final consumption by Government.
+Since the tables detail inter-industry purchases, it is possible to estimate the overall carbon impact required to meet changes in final uses by Government.
 Such extended tables are commonly referred to as Environmental Input-Output models.
 The application of IO models to assess environmental impacts is well established.

 The high-level assessment of the Budget uses the Scottish Government Environmental Input-Output model for domestic emissions and a 'closed economy' UK model for emissions associated with imported goods and services.
 Ideally, country-specific IO tables and emission factors would be used for imports but the data required for such multi-region models were not available during the development of the Scottish Government EIO.
 The UKIO system is therefore used as a proxy, given that the rest of the UK is Scotland's largest trading partner.
 The latest Scottish EIO is based on Scottish Government Input-Output tables for 2015 (published July 2019), the UK EIO is based on the Office for National Statistics (ONS) Analytical Tables and Supply and Use Tables for 2015 (both consistent with Blue Book 2018).
 The emissions to output ratios are derived from ONS Environmental Accounts estimates of GHG emissions by industry for 2015 (published December 2020) applied to industrial output figures from ONS Supply and Use tables for 2015 (Blue Book 2018 consistent).

 Since the Scottish Budget planned spending relates to future years, all spending is deflated into 2017 prices before running the model.
 In the case of the latest published GHG effects - these are expressed in 2022/23 prices.